If you want to know the signs of emotional abuse, you’re in the right place. Today we’ll talk about the 10 signs of emotional abuse.

 You experience random emotional outbursts

 Do you “lose it” easily and find it hard to control your emotions?
-When the child grows up in an environment where they constantly reprimanded or had their emotions neglected, they are more likely to experience their emotions to the extreme.
+When growing up in an environment where you’re constantly reprimanded or had your emotions neglected, you are more likely to experience good and bad emotions to the extreme.

 This makes it difficult to achieve self worth.
-They may demonstrate high spirits when they get validation from the others.
-But when they are not getting attention or support they crave, could turn for the worse.
+Demonstrating high spirits for validation, but when there is a lack of attention or support needed, could make things turn for the worse.

-The 2nd sign is you are overly affectionate to strangers or you are super kind to people you have not interacted with for a some time.
-People who never receive unconditional love from their parents will try to make up for the cruelty they grew up with by nurturing others instead.
+The 2nd sign is you’re overly affectionate to strangers or super kind to people you have not interacted with for a some time.
+People who never receive unconditional love will try to make up for the cruelty they grew up with by nurturing others instead.

-They never want to experience the same trauma as they did so practicing empathetic comes naturally to them.
+Experiencing trauma is never acceptable, so practicing empathetic ways comes naturally to them.

 You are aggressive towards others and animals

-On the contrary, some children with emotionally abusive parents connect hostile towards their classmates and treat animals poorly.
-As a result of internalizing the abuse, they may imitate their parent’s harsh treatments and lash out on others.
+On the contrary, some people with emotionally abusive surroundings tend to be hostile towards say, their classmates or even animals.
+As a result of internalizing the abuse, they may imitate their abuser’s harsh treatments and lash out on others.

-Victims of the emotional abuse always felt things were out of their control, so they try to make up for it by doing the opposite, being the emotional abusers themselves.
+Victims of the emotional abuse always feel things are out of their control, so they try to make up for it by doing the opposite, being the emotional abusers themselves.

 You have little to no friends

 Do you isolate yourself from others or feel painfully shy around new faces?
-Children who are emotionally abused will often lack the social skills they need to form connections.
+Being emotionally abused will often cause the lack of social skills needed to form connections.